-Jacque Woodring, Chief of Staff for Prospera Housing Community Services has 14+ years of experience in real estate development and non-profit affordable housing.
+Jacque Woodring, Executive Vice President of Growth for Prospera Housing Community Services has 14+ years of experience in real estate development and non-profit affordable housing.
 Originally joining the organization in 2011, Jacque managed multiple aspects of the development process including project financing, due diligence, project underwriting, partnerships, and closings as well as communications with state and local agencies, investors, and legal entities.
 Jacque served previously as Vice President of Regulatory Affairs for Commonwealth Multifamily Housing Corporation as well as Real Estate Development Manager at Nevada H.A.N.D., Inc., the largest Nevada non-profit affordable housing development organization.
 With Nevada H.A.N.D. she helped develop 19 affordable housing communities.
 Jacque holds a Master of Business Administration in Entrepreneurship and an International Business Certificate from Loyola Marymount University in Los Angeles, California.
 Jacque was awarded a four-year scholarship on the Women’s Collegiate Tennis Team at Loyola Marymount University where she graduated with a Bachelor of Business Administration with and emphasis in Finance, Minor in Psychology.
 Jacque currently serves on the Affordable Housing Advisory Council of the Federal Home Loan Bank of Dallas.
 Jacque also holds an active Real Estate License through the San Antonio Board of Realtors.